 'You shall love the Lord your God with all your heart, and with all your soul, and with all your mind.’...And ‘You shall love your neighbor as yourself.’
 On these two commandments hang all the law and the prophets."

-We mantain physical distancing at this time.
+We mantain physical distancing between those not of the same household as much as possible.
 Once seated, worshippers should stay in their pews, including during the exchanging of the peace.

 A printed order of service will be distributed.
 These should be taken home, rather than left in the pew or placed in the recycle bins in the building.
 There will be no hymnals or Books of Common Prayer in the pews.